 Industrial facilities are energy-intensive.
 Several require high temperatures to effectuate chemical transactions; the facilities themselves require a lot of energy to operate; and for some processes energy resources are required to directly create the industrial product.
-For a full description of each industrial sector, see the Sector Data Highlights of the EPA’s Greenhouse Gas Reporting Program.
-For more information about greenhouse gases, see the EPA’s Overview of Greenhouse Gases.
+The EPA provides Sector Data Highlights for each industry as well as an Overview of Greenhouse Gases.

 Hover your mouse over the circles to see information about each facility and click for more options.